It's all about eating smart!

 The diet benefits the brain, too.
 The brain requires a lot of energy to keep pushing sodium out of cells and pulling potassium into them.
 The Ketogenic diet benefits the brain by increasing the body’s circulation of ketones.

 So now that you have a better understanding of why a ketogenic diet is noteworthy, it’s time to understand the 3 big mistakes keto dieters make & how to fix them.
-Whether you’re new to it, considering it, or haven’t had any luck on it for a while — knowing the mistakes is what will help you to achieve success.
+Whether you’re new to it, considering it, or haven’t had any luck on it for a while — knowing your mistakes is what will help you to achieve success.

 Salt gets a bad rap.